cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 **Author: Wiktor Żołnierowicz**

 ## Abstract
-In this whitepaper, we introduce a novel approach for data processing and analysis using Ultra-High Performance Liquid Data Chromatography with Mass Spectrometry (UHPLD-MS).
+In this whitepaper, we introduce a novel approach for data processing and analysis using Ultra-High Performance Liquid Data Chromatography with Mass Spectrometry (UHPLDC-MS).
 By integrating advanced data chromatography techniques with blockchain technology, we ensure secure, immutable, and efficient handling of high-speed data.
 The incorporation of smart contracts and autonomous agents further enhances data integrity and flow, providing a robust solution for modern data challenges.

 ## Introduction
 The increasing volume and velocity of data in today's digital landscape necessitate innovative methods for its efficient processing and analysis.
 Traditional data handling techniques often fall short in terms of speed, security, and scalability.
-This paper proposes a cutting-edge methodology, Ultra-High Performance Liquid Data Chromatography with Mass Spectrometry (UHPLD-MS), to address these challenges.
+This paper proposes a cutting-edge methodology, Ultra-High Performance Liquid Data Chromatography with Mass Spectrometry (UHPLDC-MS), to address these challenges.
 Our approach leverages the principles of high-performance liquid chromatography and mass spectrometry, applied to data streams, to achieve unprecedented performance and reliability.

 - **High-Performance Liquid Chromatography (HPLC)**: [Wikipedia: High-Performance Liquid Chromatography](https://en.wikipedia.org/wiki/High-performance_liquid_chromatography)
 - **Mass Spectrometry (MS)**: [Wikipedia: Mass Spectrometry](https://en.wikipedia.org/wiki/Mass_spectrometry)